 Scientific Name: Balearica regulorum gibbericeps

-Both the grey-crowned crane and the black crowned crane lack the coiled windpipe that other cranes use to produce their loud calls.
+Both the gray-crowned crane and the black crowned crane lack the coiled windpipe that other cranes use to produce their loud calls.
 These two cranes are also unique in that they are the only crane species that can perch in the trees, unlike other cranes, thanks to their long hind toes.